 Mavenlink streamlines processes and offers project management and team collaboration features such as other Wrike alternatives.
 Some of the key features that put this software on our list are its task management tools, file sharing, Gantt charts, time and expense tracking and utilization reporting.
 They even have a project template marketplace to choose the right template for your project plan.

-That said, it’s one of the more expensive Wrike alternatives that we’ve ranked.
+That said, it’s one of the more expensive Wrike alternatives we’ve ranked.
 That can be a deficit for small businesses that don’t have the budget to support such a cost.
 There’s also no mobile app, though its website has been optimized for mobile viewers.
 One of the biggest missing pieces is that there’s no chat app or available communication tools, making it a deal-breaker for anyone working with remote teams.

 - Enter your company info to see custom pricing